-Strategic Direction 1 is designed to address threats to priority species, including through improved enforcement and incentives for nature users, improved regulation on hunting and collecting, support for species-specific reserves, reduction of poisoning and trapping, and maintenance of populations of priority species.
+Strategic Direction 1 is designed to address threats to priority species, including through improved enforcement and incentives for nature users, improved regulation of hunting and collecting, support for species-specific reserves, reduction of poisoning and trapping, and maintenance of populations of priority species.
 The high "subscription rate" in this Strategic Direction (eight large grants and 24 small grants) reflects the relevance of the topic and how it resonates with organizations in the region.
-A highlight from year is the work of the Earth Island Institute, a United States-based organization working with a Kazakh partner, the Biodiversity Research and Conservation Centre (BRCC), and several consultants from the region.
-CEPF's grant allows Earth Island to build on its long-standing presence in the Altai region, specifically addressing the threat posed by electric power infrastructure to endangered raptors.
-Earth Island and BRCC are engaging with policymakers and utility managers to promote adaptations to power lines and wind turbines to reduce accidental death of eastern imperial eagle (Aquila heliaca), steppe eagle (Aquila nipalensis) and Egyptian vulture (Neophron percnopterus).
+A highlight is the grant to Naturschutzbund Deutschland (NABU), which is supporting transboundary conservation of great bustard (Otis tarda).
+This Endangered bird species, characterized by its long lifespan and naturally low reproductive rates, faces significant threats such as illegal hunting and fatalities from collisions with power lines, driving it towards regional extinction.
+Working with local partners, including the Uzbekistan Society for Protection of Birds (UzSPB) in Uzbekistan and the Biodiversity Research and Conservation Centre (BRCC) in Kazakhstan, this project is engaging with hunters and local communities to raise awareness and reduce threats to the species, whilst building communication between conservation actors along the entire migratory pathway.

 Strategic Direction 2 is designed to improve the management of priority sites, including by facilitating collaboration between stakeholders, developing management plans for KBAs outside protected areas and building capacity for management of KBAs.
 As with Strategic Direction 1, organizations have an intuitive understanding for this topic, with 11 large grants and 28 small grants primarily addressing it.
-A highlight from the year is the work of the Kyrgyz Association of Forest and Land Users (KAFLU), which is working in the Isfayram-Shakhimardan region of the country.
-KAFLU has engaged the locally operating state forestry company to ensure better management of the 220,000-hectare KBA, focusing on Surmatash State Nature Reserve, which occupies about 20 percent of the area, and forestry practices that affect wild almond (Amygdalus bucharica) and wild apricot (Armeniaca vulgaris).
+A highlight being the work of the Center for Large Landscape Conservation to strengthen management of the geographically contiguous Koytendag State Nature Reserve in Turkmenistan and Surkhan State Nature Reserve in Uzbekistan, as well as the surrounding buffer zones and grazing areas.
+This project continues to build the capacity of nature reserve personnel and improve reserve monitoring systems through SMART training, whilst enhancing transboundary collaboration between Turkmenistan and Uzbekistan and creating a roadmap for long-term conservation success.

 Strategic Direction 3 is designed to support improved management of corridors, including via protocols for connectivity of KBAs, improved development planning and engagement of civil society in review of development plans.
-While fewer grants have been made specifically to this Strategic Direction, this is only because of overlap between this Strategic Direction (on corridors) and Strategic Directions 2 (on KBAs) and 4 (on production landscapes).
-An illustrative corridor grant is the one to the Aga Khan Agency for Habitat in Tajikistan, which is looking at the ungulate migration routes between Tajik National Park and Zorkul Natural Reserve.
+While fewer grants have been made specifically under this Strategic Direction, this is only because of overlap with Strategic Directions 2 (on KBAs) and 4 (on production landscapes).
+An illustrative corridor grant is one to the American University of Central Asia.
+This grant supports efforts to enhance pasture management in the high valleys of Chychkan and Suusamry, located within the Western Tian Shan corridor.
+The region faces challenges from overgrazing and unsustainable farming practices, which threaten the native grasslands.
+The CEPF project is working with the villages of Jany-Jol and Suusamyr, along with their associated pasture management committees, to create grazing plans that allow for the conservation of globally threatened birch and wild fruit species.

 Strategic Direction 4 is designed to improve the management of production landscapes by working with the private sector on improved management, including hunting, tourism, mining, livestock, farms and forestry operations.
-A highlight is the grant to the Tabigat Republican Association of Hunting Communities and Farms in Kazakhstan, which is training community members to serve as horseback tourism guides in the open hunting areas between three state-managed protected areas in the Dzungaria region.
+A highlight is the grant to the Association of Nature Conservation Organizations of Tajikistan (ANCOT), which is working with a hunting operator within Baljuvan KBA to strengthen management of a hunting concession.
+Ranger skills and capacity have been enhanced and a five-year management plan developed, which has been guiding operations since early 2024.
+Through stricter regulations, and community collaboration, local threats to urial (Ovis vignei) and two Critically Endangered wild pear tree species are being effectively mitigated.